Sahar-AbdelSamad/MindvalleySummit/README.md

 ![gif](images/portfolio.gif)

-This project have two pages, home page and about page.
-It has a mobile and a desktop version, the Mobile menu is made using JavaScript, and the Speakers on the home page as well.
+This project has two pages, a home page and an about page.
+It has a mobile and a desktop version, the Mobile menu is made using JavaScript, and the Speaker's section on the home page as well.

 ## Built With